jimboca/udi-poly-camect/README.md

 This is a Polyglot Nodeserver for the [Universal Devices](https://www.universal-devices.com/) ISY to integrate the [Camect](http://camect.com) System.

 This is the initial released version so it may change drastically but hopefully not.
+We have spent a lot of time trying to figure out the best way to handle all the information available.
+But if you have better ideas please feel free to let me know.

+If you don't have a Camect yet, or will be purchasing another one then please visit my link [Camect Affiliate link](https://camect.kckb.st/edc3936e) to purchase so I get credit for it.

 ## Installation